saasbook/hw-sinatra-saas-wordguesser/README.md

 framework.
 Autotest will therefore look for test files under `spec/` and the corresponding class files in `lib/`.

-We've provided a set of 19 test cases to help you develop the game class.
+We've provided a set of 18 test cases to help you develop the game class.
 Take a look at `spec/hangperson_game_spec.rb`.
 It specifies behaviors that it expects from the class `lib/hangperson_game.rb`.
-initially, we have added `:pending => true` to every spec, so when Autotest first runs these, you should see the test case names printed in yellow, and the report "19 examples, 19 pending."
+initially, we have added `:pending => true` to every spec, so when Autotest first runs these, you should see the test case names printed in yellow, and the report "18 examples, 0 failures, 18 pending."

-Now, with Autotest still running, delete `:pending => true` from line 11, and save the file.
+Now, with Autotest still running, delete `:pending => true` from line 12, and save the file.
 You should immediately see Autotest wake up and re-run the tests.
-You should now have 3 failures and 16 pending examples.
+You should now have 18 examples, 1 failure, 17 pending.

 The `describe 'new'` block means "the following block of tests describe the behavior of a 'new' HangpersonGame instance."
-The `subject` block causes a new instance to be created, and the `its` blocks verify the presence and values of instance variables.
+The `hangpersonGame` line causes a new instance to be created, and the next lines verify the presence and values of instance variables.

 * Self-check: According to our test cases, how many arguments does the